Boosting Graph Foundation Model from Structural Perspective: Experiments

 \subsection{Visualization}

-We further evaluate the expressive power of \ours.
-We visualize node representations before and after pre-training on Cora with the t-SNE technique~\cite{van2008visualizing}.
-Colors are used to distinguish different node classes.
-Before pre-training, the node representations are encoded by the LM.
-As shown in Figure~\ref{fg:tsne}, the node representations of different classes are more clearly separated after pre-training.
-This indicates that \ours\ can learn more expressive representations.
+We further evaluate the expressiveness of \ours.
+In particular, we visualize node representations before and after pre-training on Cora with the t-SNE technique~\cite{van2008visualizing}.
+Colors are employed to differentiate between various node classes, allowing for clear visual distinction.
+Prior to pre-training, the node representations are generated by the language model (LM), which encodes the input data.
+As shown in Figure~\ref{fg:tsne}, after undergoing pre-training, the node representations corresponding to different classes become more distinctly separated in the representation space.
+This improvement in separation suggests that the \ours\ model is able to learn richer and more expressive feature representations, capturing more meaningful distinctions between the node classes.